UniversalDependencies/docs/_es/index.md

 ### Tags

+This is an overview only.
+For more detailed discussion and examples, see the list of [Spanish POS tags](pos/index.html).

 * Spanish uses all 17 universal POS categories, including particles ([PART]()).
 * The only word to be tagged as particle is _no_ “not”.
 * TODO: rules for the PRON vs. DET distinction.